rrothenb/the-first-daughter/Research/Samyaza's Story Types - How Memory Architecture Differs.md

+# Samyaza's Story Types - How Memory Architecture Differs

 ## Overview

 Samyaza has three distinct types of stories to tell, each with its own memory characteristics, reliability, emotional weight, and narrative function.
 These aren't interchangeable—each type serves different purposes and should be deployed strategically.

 **The Three Types:**
-1. **Pre-Trauma Firsthand Experiences** - Things he directly experienced before the flood
+1. **Pre-Loss Firsthand Experiences** - Things he directly experienced before imprisonment
-2. **Traumatic Firsthand Experiences** - The flood and its immediate aftermath
+2. **Reconstructed Traumatic Knowledge** - What he learned about the flood through texts, centuries later
 3. **Awan's Stories (Secondhand)** - Stories she told him about her life before they met

+**Critical Framework:** Samyaza did not witness the flood.
+He was imprisoned before or during it—bound in the valleys of the earth, unable to see, unable to help, unable to know what was happening.
+He learned what happened centuries later, through Spanish mission teachings when friars read Genesis aloud.
+This shapes everything about how he processes and narrates these events.

 ---

-## Type 1: Pre-Trauma Firsthand Experiences
+## Type 1: Pre-Loss Firsthand Experiences

 ### What These Include
 - Meeting Awan and the early Watchers